 Academy Talks: Ways & Means

-You’ve got a great script, killer cast and a visionary director.
-Ways & Means will look at budgeting, funding, tax-credits, and all the other considerations that go into getting your project made from pre to post-production.
+You’ve got a great script, a killer cast, and a visionary director.
+Ways & Means will look at budgeting, funding, tax credits, and all the other considerations that go into getting your project made from pre to post-production

 Watch our past Academy Talks.